IR-2013-33, March 26, 2013

 Phishing is a scam typically carried out with the help of unsolicited email or a fake website that poses as a legitimate site to lure in potential victims and prompt them to provide valuable personal and financial information.
 Armed with this information, a criminal can commit identity theft or financial theft.

 If you receive an unsolicited email that appears to be from either the IRS or an organization closely linked to the IRS, such as the Electronic Federal Tax Payment System (EFTPS), report it by sending it to firstname.lastname@example.org.

 It is important to keep in mind the IRS does not initiate contact with taxpayers by email to request personal or financial information.
 This includes any type of electronic communication, such as text messages and social media channels.
 The IRS has information that can help you protect yourself from email scams.

 Return Preparer Fraud

-About 60 percent of taxpayers will use tax professionals this year to prepare and file their tax returns.
+About 60 percent of taxpayers will use tax professionals this year to prepare their tax returns.
 Most return preparers provide honest service to their clients.
-But as in any other business, there are also some who prey on unsuspecting taxpayers, and the result can be refund fraud or identity theft.
+But some unscrupulous preparers prey on unsuspecting taxpayers, and the result can be refund fraud or identity theft.

 Hiding Income Offshore